Department of Communications Media

 Supervised professional work experience in communications media.
 Location, duties, length of internship, and hours are individually tailored to student career goals.
 Sites represent wide application of process and technology of communications in business, education, allied health, or other agencies.

 The student may elect, with approval of advisor, to do several different independent study projects.
 University facilities and equipment are provided, but student must supply materials and pay for processing and production costs.
 Prerequisites: Successful completion of the basic course in the medium selected; the professor’s approval.

 Explores the challenges of communication during crisis situations and emphasizes the practical and theoretical applications of communication strategies used by companies, organizations, and governmental bodies during headline-grabbing crises.
 The course focuses on the issues relevant to planning, developing, and executing of crisis communications plans.
 Students will explore communication and media relations techniques for communicating with stakeholders during a crisis.
 Cases discussed will examine crisis situations in business, political, educational, and non-profit settings.
-Co-requisite: COMM 801 or permission of instructor
+Prerequisite or co-requisite: COMM 801

 Designed to prepare doctoral students to interpret and conduct quantitative data analysis in communications and instructional technologies.
 Students will learn to perform the statistical analysis common to the field of communications and understand the derivation, application and limitations of specific statistical tests.
 They will also analyze and critique the use of statistics in research published in the discipline.
 Topics addressed include data management, descriptive and inferential statistics, correlation and factor analysis.

 Provides a detailed analysis of prevailing theories of media, cultural influences, and communication.
 Students read milestone research, discuss the impact that culture and media have on each other, and analyze how technology, technique, and culture collide to create various forms of communication.
 The course also focuses on trends in Communications Media and Instructional Technology.